 The second issue with the over-the-counter market is that the market makers don’t just sell apples, they can sell anything.
 They can sell pears, strawberry, cherry and a bunch of other fruits.

 If we’re talking about the security market, we’re talking about selling futures, options, penny stocks or credit default swaps.
-This can be an issue because you don’t know who else this trade is dealing with and how exposed to certain other securities this seller is exposed.
-If there is a problem you don’t have the guarantee that the seller will be around at delivery.
+This can be an issue because you don’t know who else this trader is dealing with and how they've leveraged themselves in other securities' positions.
+If there is a problem, you don’t have a guarantee that the seller will be around at delivery.
 The dealer may collapse the same way as Lehman Brothers did.